Planning a birthday party, baby shower, or family celebration often comes down to one simple question: how much cake do you actually need?

 - Graduations or baby showers with limited guests

-If you serve smaller slices (1.5″ x 2″), you could stretch that to 30 servings, especially for kids or events with other desserts available.
+If you serve slightly smaller slices, such as 1.5" × 2" portions, you could stretch the cake to around 30 servings, especially if other desserts are available.

 Varying Portions: Children vs. Adults